griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 the peptide sequence.
 Most of these should be handled automatically by pVACtools if it was run with the proximal variants option.
-The definition of “nearby” for the purposes of proximal variants review is any variant capable of impacting either the predicted class I epitope sequence ( 8 - 11 amino acids), the class II epitope sequence ( 12 - 18 amino acids) or the long peptide sequence that will be used for DNA/RNA vector or peptide sequencing ( 35 - 50 amino acids ).
+The definition of “nearby” for the purposes of proximal variants review is any variant capable of impacting either the predicted class I epitope sequence (8-11 amino acids), the class II epitope sequence (12-18 amino acids) or the long peptide sequence that will be used for DNA/RNA vector or peptide sequencing (35-50 amino acids).
 If a variant is NOT near the edge of an exon, the proximal space to review may be up to 75 bp in either direction (potentially longer for a frameshift variant).
 If the variant is near the edge of an exon, the proximal space to review can be much larger as adjacent exons may be separated by large introns.